ccnmtl/compiled/content/articles/print-is-device.md

 The printed paper is a portable, static reading device.
 It is a component of adaptive design alongside desktop and mobile devices, and assistive technology for accessibility.
 Because of this, it should be given ample consideration in the web development process.

 What you see on the screen is not necessarily what you’ll get when you print because the printed version is not a facsimile of the webpage.
-The printer renders HTML, applies CSS, and then transfers ink onto the output: physical, fixed size pages of paper.
+The browser renders HTML, applies CSS for print mode, and then transfers everything to the printer, and onto the output: physical, fixed size pages of paper.
 Unless specified exclusively for screen use, all defined general CSS rules, even those for responsive CSS, are applied on the printed output.
 Therefore, you might see some unintended display on paper if the rule in the general CSS is not filtered out.
 The print stylesheet rules are needed to accommodate the differences between screen and print.

 {{< figure src="/img/assets/print-css.png" class="text-center centered responsive" alt="" >}}